Public Access to City buildings scaling back amidst coronavirus concerns

-The mission of the Fire Prevention Division (also known as the Fire Marshal's Office, a division of the San Angelo Fire Department) is to protect life and property from the threat of fire and explosion.
+The mission of the Fire Prevention Division (a division of the San Angelo Fire Department) is to protect life and property from the threat of fire and explosion.

 These tasks are accomplished through education, inspections and investigations.
 An investigator is always on call, 24 hours a day, 365 days a year, to handle investigations.
 Some of the types of investigations that may be conducted are:

 - Fire and arson investigations in which structure fires are investigated to determine origin and cause.

 - Bomb threats.

 These activities provide for a safer environment in which our citizens reside.
 We are continually evolving in order to better serve our community.